Lauren-Gambrill/Lauren-s-final-project/Assets/Photon/PhotonUnityNetworking/readme.txt

 Important Files

-    Documentation
-        PhotonNetwork-Documentation.chm (a pdf is also included)
-        changelog.txt

     The server-setup will be saved as file (can be moved into any Resources folder and edited in inspector) Photon\PhotonUnityNetworking\Resources\PhotonServerSettings.asset

-    Demos
-        All demos are in separate folders in Photon\PhotonUnityNetworking\Demos\.
-Delete this folder in your projects.
-        Each has a Demo<name>-Scene.